 Very often overseas documents assume that a Notary will be appointed for a limited time.
 In the United States, for instance, notarial commissions are for a term of years and must then be renewed.
 In New Zealand the faculty of a notary is not limited by time.
 The appointment is for life.

 Costs of notarial attendances vary according to the complexity of the services required.
 Basic attendances to notarise copy documents or to witness or swear documents which are relatively simple will cost NZ$125 incl GST per Act.
+That cost will cover up to 5 certified copies of a single document.
 More complicated requirements such as multiple documents or documents which must be prepared from scratch will be charged for on a time and attendance basis.
 Notarial attendances charged for on this basis will be charged for at the rate of NZ$400 per hour plus GST.

 If you wish to instruct Geoff Clews on a notarial matter it would pay to send him draft of the relevant document ahead of your appointment so that he can check what is required for it to be correctly notarised.